vikram7/beer-recommender/README.md

 Beer Recommendation Engine

+- October 19, 2014
+  - cleaned up front end
+  - added filled in and opaque hearts for ratings
+  - crisper styling
+    - HIGH PRIORITY TODOS
+    - speed up dictionary json payload
+    - deployed, CSS is different though versus local version and need to figure out why; pagination is off in deployed version too and also need to figure this out
+    - fix beer flask in css
+    - add minimum # of beer review notification
+  : look into sidekiq
+  : visualizations (spider plots, donut plots) -- like how your beers compare to others, etc.

 - October 18, 2014
   - added top 3 beer picks method to score module for a user
   - added animated beers to similar users page